Cognitive Constructivism and the Epistemic Significance of Sharp Statistical Hypotheses in Natural Sciences: Entropy and Asymptotics

 {\it ``...we can identify that quantity which we commonly designate as \\ (thermodynamic) entropy with the probability of the actual state.'' }

 Ludwig Bolttzmann (1844 - 1906). \\ W\"{a}rmetheorie und der Wahrscheinlischkeitrechnung, 1877.

 \end{flushright}

 The origins of the entropy concept lay in the fields of Thermodynamics and Statistical Physics, but its applications have extended far and wide to many other phenomena, physical or not.
 The entropy of a probability distribution, $H(p(x))$, is a measure of uncertainty (or impurity, confusion) in a system whose states, $x\in \mathcal{X}$, have $p(x)$ as probability distribution.
 We follow closely the presentation in the following references.
-For the basic concepts: Csiszar (1974), Dugdale (1996), Kinchine (1957) and Renyi (1961, 1970).
-For MaxEnt characterizations: Gokhale (1975) abd Kapur (1989).
-For MaxEnt optimization: Censor and Zenios (1994, 1997), Elfving (1980), Fang et al. (1997) and Iusem and Pierro (1987).
+For the basic concepts: Csisz\'{a}r (1974), Dugdale (1996), Kinchine (1957) and Renyi (1961, 1970).
+For MaxEnt characterizations: Gokhale (1975), Kapur (1989), and Kapur and Kesavan (1992).
+For MaxEnt optimization: Bertsekas and Tsitsiklis (1989), Censor and Zenios (1994, 1997), Elfving (1980), Fang et al. (1997) and Iusem and Pierro (1987).
 For posterior asymptotic convergence: Gelman (1995).

 For a detailed analysis of the connection between MaxEnt optimization and Bayesian statistics' formalisms, that is, for a deeper view of the relation between MaxEnt and Bayes' rule updates, see Caticha and Giffin (2007) and Caticha (2007).